Welcome to

 DC Pulsed Technology

-Magnetic flowmeters generate more revenues worldwide than any other type of flowmeter.
+Magnetic flowmeters are amog the most revenue-generating flowmeter.
 In terms of units, more differential pressure and variable area flowmeters are sold annually, but magmeters' higher average selling price enables them to generate more revenues.

 Magnetic flowmeters -- or magmeters, as they are often called -- have also been around longer than any other new-technology flowmeter.
 The Tobinmeter Company first introduced magnetic flowmeters for commercial use in Holland in 1952 and Foxboro introduced them to the United States two years later.
 This puts their time of introduction well before that of other new technology flowmeters, including Coriolis (1977), ultrasonic (1963), and vortex (1969).
 Consequently, magmeters have had more time to penetrate the markets in Europe, North America, and Asia.
 Today more than 60 suppliers worldwide offer magmeters.

-The following are some of the highlights we cover in this comprehensive study:
+The following are some of the highlights we cover in this comprehensive new study:

 • Liners are the “secret sauce” of magnetic flowmeters